 Our digital CH database allows us to estimate the open magnetic flux directly from solar observations.
 We can calculate the open flux for a given magnetic map by overlaying the CH map over the magnetic map and integrating the magnetic flux in each hole individually.
 To obtain an estimate of the average open magnetic flux over a solar rotation, the time sequences of the CH observations should approximately correspond to the timing of the magnetic observations.
 Therefore, the most straightforward approach is to use diachronic maps provided by observatories for the magnetic data, and to develop a diachronic CH map coincident with the magnetic maps.
-We developed such a map from our EUV/CH database by weighting each synchronic map with a longitudinal Gaussian centered on the (Earth based) Carrington longitude at the time of the map.
-We chose a Gaussian full-width-half-max value of one degree, and the weighted maps were combined to create the final synoptic map.
+We developed such a map from our EUV/CH database by weighting each synchronic map with a longitudinal Gaussian centered on the (Earth-based) Carrington longitude at the time of the map.
+We chose a Gaussian FWHM value of one degree, and the weighted maps were combined to create the final synoptic map.
 This was done independently for the EUV and CH maps.
-Because of the weighting, the weighted EUV/CH map data originates mostly from the AIA instrument but, due to the nature of the merged synchronic maps, there is some contribution from STEREO A/B data near the polar regions that are unobserved by AIA.
+Because of the weighting, the weighted EUV/CH map data originates mostly from the AIA instrument but, due to the nature of the merged synchronic maps, there is some contribution from $STEREO\ A/B$ data near the polar regions that are unobserved by AIA.

 The resulting EUV map is shown in Figure 3(a), and the CH detections from this map are shown in Figure 3(b).
-Figure 3(c) shows the NSO VSM diachronic map for B_r at the photosphere.
+Figure 3(c) shows the NSO VSM diachronic map for $B_r$ at the photosphere.
 The overlaying of (b) on (c) yields Figure 3(d), a map of the magnetic field in each CH for this time period.

-Using the method shown in Figure 3, we calculated the open flux using detected CHs in Figure 3(b) and the five diachronic observatory maps described in section 2.
+Using the method shown in Figure 3, we calculated the open flux using detected CHs in Figure 3(b) and the five diachronic observatory maps described in Section 2.
 The results are summarized in Table 2.
 The second column of the table shows the unsigned magnetic flux in all of the CHs for the different maps.
 The third column of Table 2 is computed by integrating the signed flux in each CH individually, then adding the absolute value of each of these together.
-The percentage of this flux compared to the unsigned flux (column 2) is shown in paranthesis.
+The percentage of this flux compared to the unsigned flux (column 2) is shown in parenthesis.
 Our CH detection technique relies only on EUV measurements and does not use the magnetic flux; the close match between the signed and unsigned flux indicates that the technique is indeed identifying predominantly unipolar regions as CHs.
 A check on the technique is shown in column 4 of Table 2.
-Unlike the case for the models, the total flux from the positive and negative detected CHs is not guaranteed to balance, if, for example, some CHs are missed by the technique.
-The relatively low flux balance error (sum of all the signed fluxes divided by the unsigned flux) shows that the detected CHs have nearly equal amounts of positive and negative flux.
-Column 5 of the table shows the predicted $|B{rIMF}|$ computed from column 3.
-For all of the maps, the open flux predicted to arise from the CHs is well below that inferred from in situ measurements.
+Unlike the case for the models, the total flux from the